serweryn617/somnos/readme.md

 # Somnos

-IoT power measurement and on/off switch for USB devices.
+IoT USB power measurement and on/off switch.

 ---